-- 1. Submission of completed NFCC application for admission to the NFCC Office of Admissions and payment of \$20 non-refundable fee. - 2.
-Submission of completed Nursing and Allied Health LPN to RN Bridge application for admission to the Nursing and Allied Health department. - 3.
-Submission of final, official, sealed transcripts from the student's high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - 4.
-Good academic standing if previously or currently enrolled at NFCC. - 5.
-Basic computer skills. - 6.
-Current unencumbered LPN license from the U.S. state/territory of residence. - 7.
+- 1. Submission of completed NFC application for admission to the NFC Office of Admissions and payment of \$20 non-refundable fee. - 2.
+Be at least 18 years of age by the start of program. - 3.
+Submission of completed Nursing and Allied Health LPN to RN Bridge application for admission to the Nursing and Allied Health department. - 4.
+Submission of final, official, sealed transcripts from the student's high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 5.
+Good academic standing if previously or currently enrolled at NFC. - 6.
+Basic computer skills. - 7.
+Current unencumbered LPN license from the U.S. state/territory of residence. - 8.
 Documentation from employer of one year work experience as an LPN at a licensed healthcare facility within three years of program start date.
-The one year of work experience must be completed before completion of program. - 8.
-Completion of the following general education courses with minimum grades of "C" by the end of Summer Term prior to the anticipated enrollment in August ("" indicates Florida General Education Core course). - ENC 1101 Freshman English I (3 credit hours) - BSC 2085C† Anatomy and Physiology I with Lab (4 credit hours) - BSC 2086C† Anatomy and Physiology II with Lab (4 credit hours) - STA 2023 Introductory Statistics (3 credit hours)
+The one year of work experience must be completed before completion of program. - 9.
+Completion of the following general education nursing pre-requisite courses with minimum nursing pre-requisite course GPA of 2.25 and at least a grades of "C" or higher by the end of Summer Term prior to the anticipated enrollment in August ("" indicates Florida General Education Core course).

+ENC 1101 Freshman English I (3 credit hours)

+BSC 2085C# Anatomy and Physiology I with Lab (4 credit hours)

+BSC 2086C# Anatomy and Physiology II with Lab (4 credit hours)

+STA 2023 Introductory Statistics (3 credit hours)

-MCB 2010† Microbiology with Lab (4 credit hours)
+MCB 2010# Microbiology with Lab (4 credit hours)